ajhamdi/semantic-robustness/README.md

 # Towards Analyzing Semantic Robustness of Deep Neural Networks (ECCV 2020)
 ### [Paper](https://arxiv.org/pdf/1904.04621.pdf) | [Video](https://youtu.be/rf5ynrBap2Q) | [Tutorial](https://colab.research.google.com/drive/1cZzTPu1uwftnRLqtIIjjqw-YZSKh4QYn). <br>
-Pytorch implementation of the paper in [ECCV'20 Workshop on Adversarial Robustness in the Real World](https://eccv20-adv-workshop.github.io/).
+Pytorch implementation of the paper awrded **best paper** at [ECCV'20 Workshop on Adversarial Robustness in the Real World](https://eccv20-adv-workshop.github.io/).
 The paper tries to address the robustness of Deep Neeural Networks, but not from pixel-level perturbation lense, rather from semantic lense in which the perturbation happens in the latent parameters that generate the image.
 This type of robustness is important for safety-critical applications like self-driving cars in which tolerance of error is very low and risk of failure is high. <br><br>
 [Towards Analyzing Semantic Robustness of Deep Neural Networks](https://arxiv.org/pdf/1904.04621.pdf)
  [Abdullah Hamdi](http://www.abdullahamdi.com), [Bernard Ghanem](http://www.bernardghanem.com/)